 - Graduate from high school at higher rates.

 - Are most likely to go on to higher education.

-- Have more positive attitudes and are better behaved.
+- Have more positive attitudes and behave better.

-Spending family time with your children can be by reading a bedtime story to them, checking their homework, getting involved in PTA, discussing your child’s progress with teachers, or anything related also to their academic progress.
+Spending time with family can be like reading a bedtime story to your kids, checking their homework, getting involved in PTA, discussing your child’s progress with teachers, or anything related also to their academic progress.
 Or it can be as simple as asking your children, how was their day at school, but ask every day.

 Children grow up and are gone before you realize it, so don’t waste the time you have now, and spend it with your family.
 Remember, that strong families are able to withstand setbacks and crisis with a positive attitude, shared values, and beliefs that help them cope with challenges.

-Now that you know why family time is important, how do you spend your time with your family?
-Do you make that special effort to spend family time with them?
+Now that you know why family time is important, how do you spend time with your family?
 Do share your thoughts.